aryopg/vaxformer/README.md

 │   ├── configs.py                                # Pydantic configs validator
 │   ├── constants.py                              # Constants for the training
 │   └── trainer.py                                # Trainer class to handle training operations
-├── requirements.txt                              # Necessary Python Packages
+├── submodules
-├── README.md                                     # You are here
+│   └── ddgun/                                    # The DDGun package that we use for one of the evaluations ├── requirements.txt                              # Necessary Python Packages ├── README.md                                     # You are here
 ```